PERK: Long-Context Reasoning as Test-Time Learning: Conclusion

 \section{Conclusion}

 In this work, we introduce \perk{}, a parameter-efficient meta-learning approach that learns to perform long-context reasoning by encoding information into a lightweight adapter through test-time gradient updates.
-Our experiments on multiple long-context benchmarks (Needle-in-the-Haystack, Drops-in-the-Ocean, and API retrieval) demonstrate substantial performance gains over models finetuned for classical in-context reasoning across reasoning complexity and context lengths.
-Our generalization analysis highlights \perk{}'s strong test-time length extrapolation ability, where the model can generalize to unseen contexts 32 times longer than the training data.
+Our experiments on multiple long-context benchmarks (Needle-in-the-Haystack, HotpotQA, TriviaQA, Drops-in-the-Ocean, and Code API retrieval) demonstrate substantial performance gains over models finetuned on long contexts for classical in-context reasoning across reasoning complexity and context lengths.
+We demonstrate that \perk{}'s performance robustly transfers across model scales (0.5B to 8B) and model families (GPT-2, Qwen2.5, LLaMA-3).
+Our generalization analysis highlights \perk{}'s strong test-time length extrapolation ability, where the model can generalize to unseen contexts 32$\times$ longer than the training data.
 When relevant information shifts positions at test-time, \perk{} robustly generalizes across different positions.
-Finally, we show that \perk{} scales efficiently at inference to extremely long contexts.
-Overall, \perk{} excels in performance, generalization, and efficiency for long-context reasoning.
+Overall, \perk{} excels in performance, generalization, and robustness for long-context reasoning.